Ending A Sentence With To Be

 A Comprehensive Overview of "To Be" and Its Function

 The verb "to be" is one of the most fundamental verbs in the English language.
-It serves several crucial functions, primarily as a linking verb and an auxiliary verb.
+Still, it serves several crucial functions, primarily as a linking verb and an auxiliary verb.
 Understanding these functions is key to recognizing when ending a sentence with "to be" might be problematic.

 Linking Verb: As a linking verb, "to be" connects the subject of a sentence to a subject complement, which is a noun, pronoun, or adjective that describes or renames the subject.
 For example: